How to Choose the Best Laser Safety Glasses & Goggles

 Can Lasers Damage My eyes?

-Without a doubt, all laser radiation can be harmful to your eyes.
-It poses various health risks because laser energy is concentrated, and therefore it’s hundreds of times more powerful than the light from a standard light bulb.
+Absolutely, lasers can damage your eyes.
+All laser radiation can be harmful to your eyes.
+Laser energy is concentrated and therefore hundreds of times more powerful than the light from a standard light bulb.
 Although they are considered safe, even common laser pointers can cause permanent damage if used irresponsibly.

-The vast majority of lasers require eye protection when being used.
-Infrared and UV lasers have beams that operate beyond the visible spectrum.
-This is particularly dangerous because they can harm your eyes with no indication that you have been injured until it’s too late.
+Lasers that have beams that operate outside of the visible spectrum, such as infrared and UV lasers, are particularly dangerous because they can harm your eyes with no indication that you have been injured until it’s too late.

 How Do Laser Safety Glasses Protect My Eye?